xdavido/UnhookedEngine.v2/README.md

 Serialization of different Modules such as ModuleWindow and ModuleRenderer.

 #### Additional Comments
+>[!WARNING]
-We have managed to carry out all the assignments, except Custom file format and Resource Management.
+>We have managed to carry out all the assignments, except Custom file format and Resource Management.